Starting off in Dunkirk

 With his project Particule(s), he wants to promote a circular economy in industrial sectors with the methodology of design.
 His project is the implementation of a system of recovery of plastic waste from companies, transformed into eco-designed and sustainable objects useful to their industry.

-During the PO Lab, Nicolas made recycled plastic boards which will be used to create his recycling bins.
+During the first session of OnBoard Laboratory, Nicolas made boards out of recycled plastic that will be used to create his recovery bins.

 Jason Knight – Recycled Plastic Skateboard Deck